General Billing Information

 You may take the COMPASS test free of charge one time per academic year (Sept.
 1 – Aug.
 31).
 If you wish to retake the COMPASS test during the same academic year, the cost is $15.00 per individual test or $30 for the entire test.
 Payment in cash (exact change) or check at the time of testing is accepted.
 NO CREDIT CARDS are accepted.

 The program offers many social and educational events each semester.
 In the past, these have included trips to music concerts, area plays, museums, college campus visits and cultural trips to Chicago.
-The SSS program also purchases tickets to a variety of campus activities that participants can attend together.
+The SSS program also provide opportunities to attend a variety of campus activities that participants can attend together.

-SSS provides a personal college “safety net” from enrollment in the program through graduation.
+SSS provides a personal college “safety net” from the time you enroll in the program through graduation.
 The program can help you build on your strengths and address your areas of concern.
 By becoming a participant, you will gain access to services and opportunities not available to other students on campus.
+Our goal is to help you graduate and transfer successfully.
+We will work with you individually to help you be successful.

 For dual credit, grades appear on your Black Hawk College transcript after you complete the course.
 Use the credits at Black Hawk College or transfer them to another college or university.
 Dual credits also generate credits towards your high school diploma requirement.